metaopt/torchopt/docs/source/implicit_diff/implicit_diff.rst

     torchopt.diff.implicit.custom_root

-TorchOpt provides the ``custom_root`` decorators, for easily adding implicit differentiation on top of any existing solver.
+TorchOpt provides the ``custom_root`` decorators, for easily adding implicit differentiation on top of any existing solver (also called forward optimization). ``custom_root`` requires users to define the stationary conditions for the problem solution, e.g. KKT conditions, and will automatically calculate the gradient for backward gradient computation.

+Here is an example of ``custom_root`` decorators, which is also the **functional API** for implicit gradient.

 .. .. topic:: Examples